silverbulletmd/silverbullet/website/Library.md

 [[Share]] is the general-purpose mechanism built into SilverBullet to both _push_, _pull_ and _sync_ content in your space with the outside world.
 In the context of Libraries this mechanism is used (partially under the hood, but you’ll recognize traces of it) both for you to _publish_ your libraries, as well as to _install_ and _update_ other people’s creations.

-To make discovery and installation of libraries easier, SilverBullet includes a basic [[Library Manager]].
+To make discovery and installation of libraries easier, SilverBullet includes a [[Configuration Manager#Libraries|Library Manager]].

 By convention, libraries are kept under the `Library/` prefix (folder) in your space.